 Southern Emerald Damselfly

 Note the black and white pterostigma, nice bronzy bits on the thorax and the way the wings are spread out.
-It is known in some places as the Migrant spreading.
+It is known in some places as the Migrant Spreading.

 The fact that I was witnessing a true rarity in the heart of Norfolk astounded me.
-Emerald of the South The two-toned pterostigma (wing spots), broad, pale antehumeral bands on the back of the thorax, and lack of blue colouring are characteristics that set damselflies apart.
+Emerald of the South.
+The two-toned pterostigma (wing spots), broad, pale antehumeral bands on the back of the thorax, and lack of blue colouring are characteristics that set damselflies apart.
 The southern European species "L. barbarus" is quickly spreading throughout its range.
 It is distributed over southern Europe in a ring that stretches from India and Mongolia to Spain, France, Italy, and Greece.
 In northern Europe, it is less prevalent.
 It is growing in abundance and breeds in the Netherlands' coastal dunes.
 Since 1995, it has been reproducing on the Channel Islands, which are at the limit of its range.
-North Africa is another location for it; its Latin name comes from the first specimen found in Barbary, North Africa.
+North Africa is another location; its Latin name comes from the first specimen found in Barbary, North Africa.